What Are the Best Paint Colors for Rental Homes

 Is your rental in the Great Smoky Mountains?
 Try forest green walls or a deep orange similar to the clay soil.
-For cabins in the Rockies or other western locales, consider deep gray or smoky blue as your color anchor.
-If you love the modern-rustic look, go with pickling, as the owner did in this amazing cabin located in Milwaukee.
+Consider deep gray or smoky blue as your color anchor for cabins in the Rockies or other western locales.

 Rental condos are an affordable, convenient alternative for vacationers.
-Often located on golf courses or near play areas like lakes or hiking trails, their biggest challenge is usually size.
+Often located on golf courses or in larger cities, their biggest challenge is usually size.

-Tiny homes are making a big impact, not just for owners, but also on rentals.
-Many tiny homes have a cabin-style decor with log or shiplap walls, and most owners prefer to leave them unpainted.
-But if you do want to paint them — or your tiny home’s walls are Sheetrock — then you have many options.
+Tiny homes are making a big impact, not just for owners but also on rentals.
+Many tiny homes have cabin-style decor with log or shiplap walls, and most owners prefer to leave them unpainted.
+But if you want to paint them — or your tiny home’s walls are Sheetrock — then you have many options.

 From light colors, which visually expand the space, to bright and cheerful colors that take advantage of the charming size, it’s hard to go wrong.
 We recommend sunny yellow, creamy white, or mid-tone gray.